enaxfa/zadatak_b/README.md

-# Zadatak B - Spark Cluster in Docker with Dataset Transformation
+# Spark Cluster in Docker with Dataset Transformation

 This project demonstrates how to deploy a standalone Apache Spark cluster (single-node) using Docker and perform transformations on a dataset using PySpark.